mthsmcd/non-newtonian-turbulence-models/README.md

 #### Channel flow

-Simulations with $Re_\tau \approx 395$, the mesh contains 100 elements covering a single cross section and half the channel height, with $y^+_\text{min} \approx 0.5$.
+Simulations with $Re_\tau \approx 395$, the mesh has 100 elements covering a single cross section and half the channel height, with $y^+_\text{min} \approx 0.5$.

 1. Newtonian with `MalinKE` and `BartosikKE`